NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

 Finally exit PostgreSQL command line by issuing: <code>\q</code>.

 One more thing: it's possible to protect the user login with a password.
-In tht case, instead of:
+In that case, instead of:

     template1=# CREATE USER discourse CREATEDB;